naga-mantha/tempcode/apps/layout/documentation.md

  - Slugs reflect layout names.
 Renaming a layout updates its slug, changing the URL.

 Query Parameters (Layout page)
+The layout detail page supports selecting a saved preset and applying live overrides.

+- filter_config_id: ID of the saved layout filter preset to activate.
+- filters.<key>: Live override values merged into the active preset using FilterResolutionMixin.
+- Behavior: Changing the preset clears any existing filters.* overrides before reloading.

+Access Control

+- View: Any authenticated user may view public layouts; private layouts are viewable only by their owner.
+- Edit/Delete: Allowed for staff users, or the owner when the layout is private.
+Owners cannot edit/delete public layouts.

+AJAX Endpoints

+- Reorder: POST JSON to /layouts/<username>/<slug>/reorder/ with {"ordered_ids": [..]}.
+- Update widths: POST JSON to /layouts/<username>/<slug>/block/<id>/update/ with responsive fields.
+- Delete block: POST to /layouts/<username>/<slug>/block/<id>/delete/.
+- Add block: POST JSON to /layouts/<username>/<slug>/block/add/ with {"block": "<code>"}.
+- Notes: Endpoints expect CSRF tokens and return JSON.

+Formset Behavior

+- The edit page uses a formset for rendering controls only; persistence is handled entirely via AJAX endpoints (no traditional Save submit).

+Auto-Creation of "None" Filters

+- On layout creation: a "None" filter preset (empty values) is created for the owner if private, or for all users if public.
+- On new user creation: a "None" filter is created for each existing public layout for that user.

+Future Developments

+- Duplicate layout: Add an action to clone a layout, including its blocks and filter presets.
+- Sharing controls: Allow sharing layouts with specific users or groups, beyond public/private.
+- Export/Import: Provide JSON export/import for layouts (blocks + filter presets) across environments.
+- Responsive preview: Add a visual overlay to preview effective Bootstrap columns at each breakpoint.
 - `filter_config_id`: Active saved LayoutFilterConfig id.
 - `filters.*`: Live overrides (cleared automatically when switching saved filter).

+Query Parameters (Layout page)

+- `filter_config_id`: Active saved LayoutFilterConfig id.
+- `filters.*`: Live overrides (cleared automatically when switching saved filter).

+How To Use

+- Create a layout:
+  - Go to Layouts and use the Create Layout form (name + visibility) to make a new layout.
+You will be redirected to the layout page.
+- Open the editor:
+  - Click Edit on your layout (URL: `/layouts/<username>/<slug>/edit/`).
+You must be the owner (or staff for public layouts) to edit.
+- Add blocks (AJAX):
+  - In the Add Block card, select a block from the dropdown.
+It is added instantly to the end of the list.
+Repeat to add more.
+- Reorder blocks (AJAX):
+  - Drag the ≡ handle on each block card to reorder.
+The order auto-saves; no Save button needed.
+- Set responsive widths (AJAX):
+  - Each block card has five dropdowns labeled `sm`, `md`, `lg`, `xl`, `xxl`.
+  - Choose a value from the allowed sizes (1, 2, 3, 4, 6, 12).
+Changes auto-save.
+  - Select `— inherit —` to inherit from the next smaller breakpoint.
+  - Notes:
+    - Base (extra-small) width remains at 12 and is not edited in the UI.
+    - If all dropdowns are `— inherit —`, the block will render at the base width (12) on all devices.
+- Delete a block (AJAX):
+  - Use the Delete button on the block card; confirm the prompt.
+The card disappears immediately.
+- View the layout:
+  - Click Back to layout to see the rendered grid.
+Bootstrap classes are applied according to the responsive settings; blocks wrap into rows automatically.
+- Manage layout-wide filters (optional):
+  - Use the Filters page (`/filters/`) to save named filter presets per layout.
+The active preset propagates into all blocks on the layout.
+- Troubleshooting:
+  - If an action fails (e.g., network error), a toast appears at the bottom-right.
+Refresh the page to reload current state.
 - Per-block (injected): `{block_name}__{layout_block_id}__filters.<key>` used internally to pass layout filters into blocks.

 Typical Workflows